arvida/blog/articles/2014-11-24-web-site-performance-budgets-links.md

 If you have started any ambitious web site projects the last year a topic that might have surfaced is ”performance budgets”.

 The term means that you decide which performance metrics matter for a web site and set limits for each metric.
 It can be metrics like response time, PageSpeed score or the total file size of JavaScript and CSS files.
 This gives you a ”budget” for each metric.
-Every time something new is added to the web site you have to make sure the new feature will not break the performance budget.
+Every time something new is added to the web site you have to make sure it doesn't break the performance budget.

 By setting up a performance budget and continuously monitor that you stay within budget you ensure a project where high performance is a key consideration.
-This is very recommended as performance is a key part of the user experience.

-## The links
+## What to read/watch/listen to on the topic

 I have researched performance budgets a bit recently and I thought I should share the resources I have found interesting on the topic.
 Hopefully these will give you a good idea of what a performance budget is, how to implement one and why they matter.